MSViswanth/daa_project/README.md

 3. To run the program follow below steps
     a.
 For C++ programs
         - Open the respective C++ file in any IDE or text editor
-        - Modify the input file path defined in setAfilename and setAfilename variable in main() function to the path of desired input size from the dataset.
-You can also generate your own dataset using generateData.py by specifying the input size N
+        - Modify the input file path defined in setAfilename and setBfilename variable in main() function to the path of desired input size from the dataset.
+You can also generate your own dataset using generateData.py in python folder by specifying the input size N
         - Save the file
         - Compile the file using the command 'g++ -o <MyProgram> Filename.cpp'
         - Run the program ./MyProgram
     b.
-For C++ programs
+For python programs
-        - Open the respective C++ file in any IDE or text editor
+        - Open the respective python file in any IDE or text editor
-        - Modify the input file path defined in setAfilename and setAfilename variable to the path of desired input size from the dataset.
-You can also generate your own dataset using generateData.py by specifying the input size N
+        - Modify the input file path defined in setAfilename and setBfilename variable to the path of desired input size from the dataset.
+You can also generate your own dataset using generateData.py in python folder by specifying the input size N
         - Save the file
         - Run the python file using the command python MyProgram.py

+Note: We benchmarked the hungarian implementation in C++ with 2000 record(i.e N = 2000).
+Greedy and neighbourly C++ implementation was benchmarked till 15000 records(i.e N = 15000)